levina-ai/regulatory-chatbot/README.md

 # 🏦 PRIIPS/KID Regulatory Comparison Chatbot

-A **Retrieval-Augmented Generation (RAG)** chatbot that ingests EU PRIIPS KID and UK FCA regulatory documents and answers compliance queries across both frameworks — including side-by-side comparisons of post-Brexit regulatory divergence.
+A **Retrieval-Augmented Generation (RAG)** chatbot that ingests EU PRIIPS KID and UK FCA regulatory documents and answers compliance queries across both frameworks.
 Built as a portfolio project to demonstrate applied GenAI engineering in a financial services context.

 ---